 Your doctor puts a long, flexible tube called an endoscope down your throat to take x-rays of the pancreas and gallbladder.
 This procedure is called an ERCP.
 The endoscope has a small camera and light at the end.
 Your doctor can take samples of any abnormal areas.

 This test is called a laparoscopy.
-Your doctor uses a thin, flexible tube called a laparoscope to look inside the tummy (abdomen).
+Your doctor uses a thin tube called a laparoscope to look inside the tummy (abdomen).
 The tube has a light and camera attached.
+You have this test to look for areas of cancer spread (metastases).

 Your doctor might use an ultrasound through the laparoscope.
-This helps to show exactly where the tumour is.
-Your doctor can then take a biopsy.
+This helps to show exactly where any abnormal areas are.
+Your doctor can then take biopsies.

 Ultrasound or CT guided fine needle aspiration